davidB/sandbox_http/polling/README.md

 - the first retry is after 4s because we defined on server as half of the duration of the work,
 - following call as a duration around 1s
 - the http client doesn't included endpoint dedicated rules (no parse of the body, no build of url,...)
+- supporting an other endpoint with polling doesn't require additional code
+- bonus: support of downtime & rate-limit returning `Retry-After`